KptnKMan/deploy-vpc-aws/docs/setup.md

 Expand-Archive $HOME\Downloads\terraform_0.11.7_windows_amd64.zip -DestinationPath $env:SystemRoot
 ```

-# Setup Environment Variables
+## Setup Environment Variables

-## Prepare Terraform variables
+### Notes

-The Terraform [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) has a few different behaviours, in the current version, however, if you do not specify a set of credentials it will automatically use your default AWS CLI credentials file (Typical location `~/.aws/credentials`).
+* The Terraform [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) has a few different behaviours, in the current version, however, if you do not specify a set of credentials it will automatically use your default AWS CLI credentials file (Typical location `~/.aws/credentials`).

+### Prepare Terraform variables

-The easiest way is to create and source a variables file:
+My preferred method is to create and source a variables file:

 * Copy file `~/Projects/deploy-vpc-aws/config/aws_credentials.env.sample` to a new file `~/Projects/deploy-vpc-aws/config/aws_credentials.env.[SOMETHING/YOURNAME/ETC]`
 * Update the file with your credentials